MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Task 4: Configure and test resource locks

-In this task, you configure and test a resource lock.
-Locks prevent either deletions or modifications of a resource.
+In this task, you will configure and test a resource lock to safeguard critical Azure resources from unintended changes or deletions.
+Resource locks are a powerful governance feature in Azure.

 1. Search for and select your resource group **AZ-104T02**.